pratzlaff/mccal/README.md

 <image src="images/epic_pn_simulated_arfs.png" />

-The `specfile` format is a component name (telescope, detector, etc.) followed by line for estimated calibration uncertainties in each desired energy band.
+The `specfile` format is a component name (telescope, detector, etc.) followed by a line for estimated calibration uncertainties in each desired energy band.
 ```
 COMP1